 After leaving Poland, Romanowski was granted asylum in Budapest.
 Hungary accepted his argument he would not receive a fair trial in his home country, and refused to comply with the arrest warrant.

-That refusal lead to a diplomatic row between the Tusk government and Hungarian Prime Minister Viktor Orbán’s administration.
-The dispute eventually resulted in Poland withdrawing its ambassador to Hungary.
+That refusal lead to a diplomatic spat between the Tusk government and Hungarian Prime Minister Viktor Orbán’s administration.
+The dispute resulted in Poland withdrawing its ambassador to Hungary.

 On December 19 a Warsaw court decided to withdraw the warrant on the basis that Hungary had granted Romanowski asylum, and Interpol had declined to issue a Red Notice for him.

-The judge had scathing comments about the behaviour of the Polish government in the case.
+The judge made scathing comments about the behaviour of the Polish government in the case.

 “It is impossible not to note the extremely dangerous interference of the highest-ranking representatives of the executive branch in the sphere of judicial independence, an unprecedented phenomenon for a democratic state governed by the rule of law,” wrote Judge Łubowski in his decision.

-There were “serious concerns that the current situation in Poland could be classified as a crypto-dictatorship,” he said.
+Łubowski then said that there were “serious concerns that the current situation in Poland could be classified as a crypto-dictatorship.”

-There was no case for continuing with the European arrest warrant, said Łubowski.
+According to Łubowski there was no case for continuing with the European arrest warrant.

-“In this situation, continuing to uphold the [arrest warrant] against a leading opposition representative, after he has been publicly ‘convicted’ by the most important representatives of the executive branch, would result in a complete loss of credibility of the Polish justice system,” wrote the judge.
+“In this situation, continuing to uphold the arrest warrant against a leading opposition representative, after he has been publicly ‘convicted’ by the most important representatives of the executive branch, would result in a complete loss of credibility of the Polish justice system.”

-Following the court’s decision, Romanowski is now free to move within the European Schengen area without fear of arrest.
-However, he cannot travel beyond the Schengen boundaries, because the Polish authorities have invalidated his passport.
+Following the court’s decision, Romanowski is now free to move within the European Schengen area but cannot travel beyond it’s boundaries, because the Polish authorities have invalidated his passport.

-The current government’s justice minister, Waldemar Żurek, called the judge’s argumentation “astonishing”, and accused him of “a lack of objectivity”.
+The court’s decision angered the current government’s justice minister, Waldemar Żurek who called the judge’s argumentation “astonishing”, and accused Łubowski of “a lack of objectivity”.

-Żurek issued a statement saying the court had taken the decision in a closed session without prosecutors’ knowledge or notification.
-Prosecutors would be appealing the decision, with a demand that the trial judge be prevented from hearing an appeal on the grounds of his “lack of objectivity”.
+Żurek issued a statement saying the court had taken the decision in a closed session without prosecutors’ knowledge or notification and announced that prosecutors would be appealing the decision, with a demand that the trial judge be prevented from hearing an appeal on the grounds of him lacking objectivity.

 Łubowski has headed the international proceedings section of Warsaw’s district court since 2018.